 If you are providing your own credit report you may leave Items 6 blank and also Part II.

-When you receive the lease the points check out the points below as an explanation.
+When you receive the lease check out the points below as an explanation.

 Item 2: This will almost always be B, a lease and not a month-to-month tenancy.

 Item 4: The security deposit is most often two months rent.
 There is no longer a first, last, and security deposit.

 Item 5: This details the amounts due on which date.

 Item 10B: In most cases you and both Realtors® will walk through the property upon move in and detail any defects.
 You also have 3 days after move in to inform the landlord of any additional problems, although the landlord is responsible for ongoing problems.
 When you move out the same form will be used to ensure that no damage was incurred during your tenancy.